pele-python/mcpele/README.rst

-mcpele is a general purpose framework for Monte Carlo simulations that integrates the c/c++ backend of the `pele`_ project through a python interface, including a number of potential energy functions, cell lists for n-dimensional spaces with and without periodic boundary conditions, tools for energy minimization and structure alignement.
+mcpele is a general purpose framework for Monte Carlo simulations that integrates the c/c++ backend of the `pele`_ project through a python interface, including a number of potential energy functions, cell lists for n-dimensional spaces with and without periodic boundary conditions, tools for energy minimization and structure alignment.

-Because mcpele is thought for large distributed parallel equilibrium simulations, it provides a MPI/mpi4py implementation of the Replica Exchange Method (also known as Parallel Tempering).
+Because mcpele is designed for large distributed parallel equilibrium simulations, it provides a MPI/mpi4py implementation of the Replica Exchange Method known as Parallel Tempering.

 Furthermore the library can act as a plug-in for the `Nested Sampling`_ project, since Monte Carlo walks need to be run at each iteration.